 This ancient cosmology reveals to us an alive and sacred world, and one that might be more alive than we realise.
-“Scientists studying an 807 year old tree in Tajikistan found that the tree’s annual rings showed a definite slowing down of tree growth with each known date of three supernovas.
+Scientists studying an 807 year old tree in Tajikistan found that the tree’s annual rings showed a definite slowing-down of tree growth with each known date of three supernovas.
 Thus we can say, “Every star that dies in our galaxy is perceived by trees.”

 Trees provide plentiful analogies for many stages of life.
-An example of this is held by the Nanak people of Siberia, who spoke of ‘enormous heavenly trees… that sheltered the souls multiplying in the form of birds.
-This stems from the belief in the Shamanic world tree, where human souls hang like leaves, waiting to be born, or received back into the ‘otherworld’ after completing an individual life on earth.”
+An example of this is held by the Nanak people of Siberia, who spoke of “enormous, heavenly trees… that sheltered the souls multiplying in the form of birds.
+This stems from the belief in the Shamanic world tree, where human souls hang like leaves, waiting to be born, or received back into the “otherworld” after completing an individual life on earth.”

-Isolated from mythic understanding we may struggle to comprehend old beliefs, and in doing so disregard the wisdom they hold.
-(In some instances, historical fact as well, but more on this later.)
-Because of this the words god, soul and spirit may make you feel uncomfortable.
+Isolated from mythic understanding, we may struggle to comprehend old beliefs and, in doing so, disregard the wisdom they hold – In some instances, this applies to historical facts as well.
+Because of this, the words ’God’, ‘soul’ and ‘spirit’ may make you feel uncomfortable.
 This is understandable.
-We are pre-conditioned by society, and our own life experience, to label and define.
-To accept or dismiss.
-Alongside this organised religion, although it has helped many, is a source of great trauma.
-With a history of bloodshed, and control through fear.
+We are pre-conditioned by society, and our own life experience, to label and define, to accept or dismiss.
+Alongside organised religion, although it has helped many, is a source of great trauma, with its history of bloodshed, and control through fear.
 It has caused many to turn away.
 The secret teachings have been forgotten, and the golden rule of love and compassion, widely neglected.

 Now, I do not wish to convince you of anything.
 I believe that myths are for everyone, whether you believe in a deity, or you don’t.
 It doesn’t matter.
-However, the importance of thinking for yourself.
-Of trying to hold opposing views before judgment, can never be overstated.
+However, the importance of thinking for yourself, of trying to balance opposing views before judgment, can never be overstated.

 Whatever your beliefs, I feel that nature is the still point.
 As clichéd as it is, with its seasons and cycles, nature is the perfect analogy for life.
 Opposed to stagnation, it enlivens us.
-It nourishes and destroys.
-We will forever be inextricably tied to its fate.
-Although it does not need us, we need it.
-But we are distracted, and have forgotten the invisible bonds between memory and landscape.
+It nourishes and then destroys.
+We will, forever, be inextricably tied to its fate for us.
+Nature does not need us, we need it, but we are distracted, and have forgotten the invisible bonds between memory and landscape.

 For our ancestors, mystics such as Henry Corbin, and poets like Dante, the realm of the imagination, or soul of the world, was a very real place.
-This sacred place is described in all mythological and oral traditions.
-Multi-faceted like a diamond, it is known by many names: The Blessed Isles, Avalon, the Isle of Glass, Tir na nOg, and the Garden of the Hesperides to name just a few.
-These places are representations of this otherworld, an upper world, and sometimes even paradise itself.
+Such a sacred place is described in all mythological traditions, some of which are oral.
+Multi-faceted like a diamond, it is known by many names: The Blessed Isles, Avalon, the Isle of Glass, Tir na nOg, and the Garden of the Hesperides, to name just a few.
+These places are representations of this otherworld, an upper world and, sometimes, even paradise itself.
 Like a fully authentic life, they are aglow.
 Familiar, yet richer.

 Joseph Campbell felt that “the first function of mythology is to transport the mind in experience past the guardians – desire and fear – of the paradisal gate to the tree within of illuminated life.”

-This is seen through metaphor in the land of Uttarakuru where the golden trees burn fire-bright.
-On the summit of Mt Kailash, where it is written that the Hindu God Shiva, meditates upon its “sparkling peaks sown with many-coloured precious stones.”
-While in the Garden of the Gods in the Babylonian epic of Gilgamesh, the Hero King found a paradise of jewel-laden trees.
+This is seen through metaphor in the land of Uttarakuru, where the golden trees burn fire-bright.
+On the summit of Mt Kailash, it is written that the Hindu God, Shiva, meditates upon its “sparkling peaks sown with many-coloured precious stones.”
+In the Garden of the Gods, in the Babylonian epic of Gilgamesh, the Hero King found a paradise of jewel-laden trees.